Eco-Friendly vs Sustainable: What's the Difference?

 AB 1305

-This is achieved in the following ways.
+Companies achieve this in the following ways.

-• Public Disclosure: Companies must publicly disclose third-party verification of their greenhouse gas emissions and reveal the methods used to achieve these claims.
+• Public Disclosure: Companies must publicly disclose third-party verification of their greenhouse gas emissions and reveal the methods they used to achieve these claims.

 • Transparency: AB 1305 requires businesses to give clear updates on their environmental goals.